 "Be quiet," I said softly.
 We were inches away; my eyelashes almost brushing his chin, and I could feel the warmth of his body seeping into mine.
 It was somewhat... distracting.

 "Okay, normally, I wouldn't object to being in this kind of position with you," Potter began, tone suggestive.
 "But I'm a little confused right now "

 "Shhh," I hushed and hastily squished a finger to his lips.
 Potter's eyes widened, their brown-gold turning curious.
 That was when I finally noticed the dried blood on his face, the ugly red gash etched into his cheekbone.

 In this new silence, we waited.
 Straining my ears, I could hear the faint sound of a broom whistling through the air, and I counted the seconds as it grew louder and louder.

 Then Henchman No. 1 was flying around the corner and sweeping right past our huddled forms.

 "Stupefy!"
 I shrieked, whirling around to slash my wand through the air.
 With a beam of red light and a bang, the bloke went nose-diving, spiraling through the air before landing, unconscious, on the ground.

 "Holy shit," Potter whispered.
 "You're scary."

-I wheeled on Potter, accidentally prodding him in the neck with the tip of my wand, and he jerked backwards nervously.
+I wheeled on Potter, accidentally prodding him in the neck with the tip of my wand from the movement, and he jerked backwards nervously.